 The Professional Deputies and Donees (PDD) scheme aims to serve individuals who may not have family members or close friends to rely on to be their proxy decision makers.
 This scheme came into effect in September 2018.

-In the case where a person has lost their mental capacity, has not appointed a donee, and others (such as next-of-kin) do not apply to appoint a deputy for the person, the Family Justice Courts can appoint a professional deputy for this person.
+In the case where a person has lost his/her mental capacity, has not appointed a donee, and others (such as next-of-kin) do not apply to appoint a deputy for this person, the Family Justice Courts can appoint a professional deputy for this person.

 Professional deputies and donees:

-- Must not be related the person they are appointed to act for;
+- must not be related to the person they are appointed to act for;

-- Must submit annual reports to the Office of the Public Guardian to explain the decisions and expenses they made on the person’s behalf;
+- must submit annual reports to the Office of the Public Guardian to explain the decisions and expenses they made on the person’s behalf; and

-- Must be an eligible professional from a professional group specified by the Mental Capacity Act (lawyers, doctors, accountants, allied health professionals, nurses, social workers).
+- must be an eligible professional from a professional group specified by the Mental Capacity Act (lawyers, doctors, accountants, allied health professionals, nurses, or social workers).

 Additional Resources